gitops-tech/gitops-tech.github.io/index.md

 ### Deploy faster and more often

-Okay, to be fair, probably every Continuous Deployment technology promises to make deploying faster and allow you to deploy more often.
+Okay, to be fair, probably every Continuous Deployment technology promises to make deploying faster and allows you to deploy more often.
 What is unique about GitOps is that you don't have to switch tools for deploying your application.
 Everything happens in the version control system you use for developing the application anyways.